 You can deploy Red Hat Decision Manager into a Red Hat OpenShift Container Platform environment.

 In this solution, components of Red Hat Decision Manager are deployed as separate OpenShift pods.
 You can scale each of the pods up and down individually to provide as few or as many containers as required for a particular component.
 You can use standard OpenShift methods to manage the pods and balance the load.

 The following key components of Red Hat Decision Manager are available on OpenShift:

 Decision Server, also known as Execution Server or KIE Server, is the infrastructure element that runs decision services and other deployable assets (collectively referred to as services) .
 All logic of the services runs on execution servers.

-You can freely scale up a Decision Server pod, providing as many copies as necessary, running on the same host or different hosts.
-As you scale a pod up or down, all its copies run the same services.
+You can scale up a Decision Server pod to provide as many copies as required, running on the same host or different hosts.
+As you scale a pod up or down, all of its copies run the same services.
 OpenShift provides load balancing and a request can be handled by any of the pods.

 Business Central is a centralized application.
 However, you can configure it for high availability, where multiple pods run and share the same data.

 Business Central includes a Git repository that holds the source for the services that you develop on it.
 It also includes a built-in Maven repository.
 Depending on configuration, Business Central can place the compiled services (KJAR files) into the built-in Maven repository or (if configured) into an external Maven repository.

 You can arrange these and other components into various environment configurations within OpenShift.